Best Known For

 Answer questions and see how you rank against other players.Play Now

 Steve Case was born on August 21, 1958, in Honolulu, Hawaii.
 In 1983, he was hired as a marketing consultant for Control Video.
 That company eventually morphed into America Online (AOL), and Case became CEO in 1991.
 Under Case's watch, AOL went through a massive $350 billion merger with Time Warner.
 Case served as chairman of AOL Time Warner Inc. until his resignation in 2003.
 In 2011,

 he was selected by President Barack Obama to serve as chairman of the Startup America Partnership.

-Entrepreneur, businessman.
-Born August 21, 1958 in Honolulu, Hawaii.
-Case began his entrepreneurial career at age six, when he and his older brother set up a juice stand, selling lime juice for 2¢ a cup.
+Entrepreneur and businessman Stephen McConnell Case was born on August 21, 1958, in Honolulu, Hawaii.
+Case began his entrepreneurial career at age 6, when he and his older brother set up a juice stand, selling lime juice for 2¢ a cup.
 Not long after, the brothers established Case Enterprises, which sold seeds and greeting cards through the mail and with door-to-door sales.
 Case attended Williams College, where he showed an avid interest in music: He wrote rock reviews for small local papers in order to get free concert tickets and albums and sang with two new-wave rock groups.

 Case put his entrepreneurial instincts on hold after graduating with a B.A. in political science in 1980.
 He went to work for Proctor & Gamble, where he marketed hair care products, including Lilt home permanents.
 Later he joined PepsiCo, where he managed new pizza development for PepsiCo's Pizza Hut division from 1982-1983.
 His job required extensive travel, visiting restaurants in the field to sample new pizza varieties.